English Major (BA and minor)

 - public relations

-Our English degree will also prepare you for graduate studies.
+Our English major will also prepare you for graduate studies.
 HBU English majors have been admitted into law school and graduate programs in English and other fields in the humanities.
 We encourage students who intend to apply to graduate schools to take our course on Literary Theory.
-Students seeking further distinction may attain departmental honors through successful completion of a 30-page thesis through independent study with a faculty member.
+For information on how HBU students can earn a Master’s degree in five years from their matriculation as undergraduate freshmen, please review our Accelerated Masters of Liberal Arts degree at HBU, or contact Dr. Micah Snell at msnell@HBU.